Setting Expectations: What does a good day look like?

 This dynamic relies on leadership to support the team and the process.
 It also requires leadership to be the conduit through which information flows and resources are allocated.
 It is the job of the leader to facilitate the effective communication of our objectives.
 Leaders are also relied upon to ensure that people not only understand the purpose but have the means and the capability to do what is required.

-Setting expectations and communicating objectives is best achieved visually and when we can build structures such as tier meetings with daily visual management to enable this we are well placed to have more and more – good days.
+Communicating objectives is best achieved visually and when we can build structures such as tier meetings with daily visual management to enable this we are well placed to have more and more – good days.

 Alignment on objectives involves the entire C.I. framework

-To achieve alignment of all our people when it comes to objectives and setting expectations, we must consider how all our varying processes and systems connect.
+To achieve alignment of all our people when it comes to objectives and expectations, we must consider how all our varying processes and systems connect.
 The alignment of our Lean tools like standardised problem solving techniques, Standard Operating Procedures (SOPs), and a Tiered Daily Management process that supports the entire PDCA loop are key to achieving success in this regard.

 The illustration below demonstrates how we designed an interconnected TeamAssurance platform to avoid locally optimised, disconnected ‘Point Solutions’ (digital or analog) that obscure our understanding of objectives and expectations.